ubirch/ubirch-token-manager/README.md

 ## Verifying an Ubirch JWT Token

 The Ubirch Token Manager offers an endpoint that can be used to retrieve the public key for the tokens in order to be able to verify the generated token.
-This endpoint doesn't require of a access token.
+This endpoint doesn't require of an access token.

 ```shell script
 curl -s -X GET $host/api/tokens/v1/jwk | jq .